pmahnke/mahnke-cocktails/recipe/sharks_tooth.md

 permalink: "/recipe/sharks_tooth/"
 iconfile: sharks_tooth
 stars: 0
-base_spirits: "Jamaican Rum, Barbados Rum, Cherry liqueur, Maraschino Liquour"
+base_spirits: "Jamaican Rum, Barbados Rum, Cherry Liqueur, Maraschino Liqueur"
 youtube: "https://curiada.com/blogs/news/sharks-tooth-cocktail-recipe-featuring-barbados-and-jamaica-rums"
 excerpt: |
   Originally surfacing during tiki's heyday, today there are variations to suit every palate.
 Here the recipe is very rum-forward, served straight up after a quick shake with ice, and the presentation is more understated than might typically be expected.